avigershon/flink-jms-table-connector/README.md

 ```

 To turn this into a functional connector you would need to implement JMS consumer and producer logic inside `JmsDynamicSource` and `JmsDynamicSink`.

+When building the connector make sure that the required JMS implementation
+libraries are available at runtime.
+The `pom.xml` in this repository
+uses the Maven Shade plugin so the resulting jar contains the JMS API and
+the RabbitMQ JMS client.
+Copy the shaded jar into Flink's `usrlib`
+directory so the SQL client can load the connector together with the JMS
+dependencies.